Washington still deadlocked on shutdown and debt ceiling

 POSSIBLE MANEUVER

-Democratic leaders in the House said on Friday they were working on a maneuver that, if successful, would force a vote on legislation to fully reopen the federal government.
+Democratic leaders in the House said on Friday they were working on a manoeuvre that, if successful, would force a vote on legislation to fully reopen the federal government.

 The plan involves a rarely used "discharge petition" that would dislodge an existing bill from a committee and send it to the House floor if a simple majority of lawmakers in the chamber sign the petition.